What Are The Current Green Card Photo Requirements in 2026?

 Digital file format JPEG

-Background Plain white or off-white, no patterns or shadows
+Background Plain white or off-white, with no patterns or shadows

 Photo type